GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 Looking at the operator file below, here a breakdown of the cutomization needed.

-- `enableAutoMtls`: enabled mTLS everywhere
+- `enableAutoMtls`: enabled mTLS inside the Istio Mesh
 - `k8s`: ovveride the Service definition of the `istio-ingressgateway` and enabled two ports. `443` for application traffic and `15021` for health-check.
 We are disabling port `80` here.
 - `service_annotations`: there are three annotations:
   - `cloud.google.com/neg`: Enables [Container Native Load Balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing).